 Sky Express Flight Cancellation Compensation

-Europe has laws to protect you in case of flight cancellation.
-Here’s what you need to know:
+The EU has laws to protect you if your flight is cancelled.
+Here’s what you should know:

-If your flight gets cancelled within two weeks of you’re supposed to leave, you may be entitled to compensation as much as €600.
-But there’s a catch – the airline doesn’t have to pay if they rebook you on a different flight that doesn’t significantly disrupt your travel.
+If your flight gets cancelled within two weeks of your planned travel date, you may be entitled to compensation up to €600.
+But there’s a catch – the airline doesn’t have to pay if they rebook you on a different flight that doesn’t mess up your plans too much.

 Advance Notice | Re-routing Requirements |